mne-tools/mne-python/doc/manual/appendix/bem_model.rst

 The watershed algorithm\egonne *et al.*,
 2004] is part of the FreeSurfer software.
 The name of the program is mri_watershed .
-Its use in the MNE environment is facilitated by the script mne_watershed_bem , which assumes the following options:
+Its use in the MNE environment is facilitated by the script `mne_watershed_bem`.

-**\---subject  <*subject*>**

-    Defines the name of the subject.
-This can be also accomplished by setting the SUBJECT environment variable.

-**\---overwrite**

-    Overwrite the results of previous run of mne_watershed_bem .

-**\---atlas**

-    Makes mri_watershed to employ
-    atlas information to correct the segmentation.

 After mne_watershed_bem has
 completed, the following files appear in the subject's ``bem/watershed`` directory: